amirs7/tutorials/docker/introduction/1-docker-cli/Readme.md

 ```
 To run our first container let's start an ubuntu container:
 ```
-docker run --name ubuntu-container -i -t ubuntu:20.04 bash
+docker run --name ubuntu-container -i -t --rm ubuntu:20.04 bash
 ```
 In the above command we have used the following options:

 * `--name`: The name of the container being crated

 * `-i` and  `-t` : Keep stdin open (`-i`) and allocate a tty (`-t`) to have shell access to the container
+* `--rm`: Remove the container if it stopped

 After specifying options we must pass in the image name which in this case we are using `ubuntu` image and version `20.04`.
 The last argument is `bash`.
-We are telling the docker to execute the `bash` command after starting the container so we can have shell access to it.
+We are telling the docker engine to execute the `bash` command after starting the container so we can have shell access to it.
 After executing the above command, you will have shell access to your newly created docker container.

 ## 2. Interacting with the container